NMRExchangeFormat/NEF/specification/Overview.md

       - 'cyclic' : first and last residue of a cyclic linear polymer; the second 'cyclic' residue precedes the first cyclic residue in the sequence
-      - 'break' : used instead of 'start' or 'end for linear sequences that do not end with a standard start/end residue.
+      - 'break' : A residue of linking type 'middle' that lacks a standard linear polymer linkage on either or both sides.

+      - 'nonlinear' : A residue that is not of linear polymer type always has this linking value.

       - 'dummy' : A residue that is not part of the sequence proper, e.g.  TNSR residue, or a linker residue (as used e.g. in CYANA).
-        Dummy residues should that do not have a specific ype (e.g. TNSR) should use code UNK.
+        Dummy residues that do not have a specific type (e.g. TNSR) should use code UNK.

-        A sequence of 'middle' residues must be capped at both ends by 'start', 'end', 'cyclic', or 'break' residues.
-Residues of type 'single' must be given outside these sequences.
+    Residues of type 'start', 'middle', and 'end' must have the appropriate link to the next/preceding residue.
 Sequences flanked by a 'start'-'end' pair or a 'cyclic'-'cyclic' pair denote a linear or cyclic linear polymer, respectively.
-        The 'break' keyword is used when the first or last residue in a linear stretch is not a chain terminal variant.
-This might be the case when only part of a sequence is given (discouraged but possible), or when the next link is not a linear polymer link.
-Guy Montelione (thanks!) gave an interesting example where the terminal -NH3 group was in an amide bond to a glutamate side chain in the same chain; this topology would be given as 'break-middle-middle-middle- ... -middle-end'
+        The 'break' keyword is used when the first or last residue in a linear polymer stretch is not a chain terminal variant.
+This might be the case when only part of a sequence is given (discouraged but possible), or when the next link is not a linear polymer link, e.g. for chain caps.
+Guy Montelione (thanks!) gave an interesting example where the terminal -NH3 group was in an amide bond to a glutamate side chain in the same chain; this topology would be given as 'break-middle-middle-middle- ... -middle-end'.
+Only standard linear polymer links can be inferred from the sequence; other links are given in the covalent_links loop below.

         By default residue variants are assumed to be the pH 7 forms, specifically fully protonated HIS, LYS, ARG and N-terminus,